tagniam/Turn/README.md

 editor of your choice (e.g. a different version of Visual Studio, a different platform, etc.)
 ** To build project files with CMake, simply open the run CMake on the root CMakeLists.txt.
 If you're using Windows, cmake-gui is recommended for an easy way to select project options.
+** For audio on Linux SDL_mixer is used.
+Simply install the SDL2 mixer dev packages on your distro of choice before building (for example on Ubuntu run `sudo apt-get install libsdl2-dev libsdl2-mixer-dev`)

 ## Contributing
 * Before working on an issue, make sure you comment on it to claim it.
 This prevents two people working on the same issue at the same time.